projectinnovatenewark/csx2/workshops/workshop_3/ready_set_go.md

         from gpiozero import Button, LED
         from signal import pause

-3. We will also be importing a new module that handles dates and times.
-Add the import of the datetime module to your code:
+3. We will also be importing a new module that is built in to Python known as the time module.
+We can use the time module to put a delay on the execution of our code to set a pause in between each light toggling on and off.
+Add the following import to your file.

-        from datetime import datetime
+        import time

 4. Now let's instantiate the Button class and store it in the variable "button", and we will be using the **GPIO4** pin.
 There's no need to set a hold time as it won't be necessary for this section.